Hibiya Station: History

-The Hibiya Line station opened on 29 August 1964, the Chiyoda Line station opened on 20 March 1971, and the Mita Line station opened on 30 June 1972.
+The Hibiya Line station was opened on 29 August 1964, the Chiyoda Line station was opened on 20 March 1971, and the Mita Line station was opened on 30 June 1972 by the Teito Rapid Transit Authority (TRTA).

-The station facilities of the Hibiya and Chiyoda Lines were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.
+The station facilities of the Hibiya and Chiyoda Lines were inherited by Tokyo Metro after the privatization of the TRTA in 2004.